← Back to 史記

 西 西 西 使西

 Zhuang Gong settled in his ancestral territory at western Quan Qiu.
 He fathered three sons, the eldest named Shi Fu.
 Shi Fu declared: 'The Rong killed my grandfather Zhong.
 I will not enter the city unless I kill the Rong king.'
 He then set out to attack the Rong, but yielded the position to his younger brother Xiang Gong.
 Xiang Gong became the crown prince.
 Zhuang Gong ruled for forty-four years and died.
 The crown prince Xiang Gong succeeded him.
 In Xiang Gong's first year, he married his younger sister Mu Ying to King Feng.
-In Xiang Gong's second year, the Rong besieged Quan Qiu.
-Shi Fu attacked them but was captured by the Rong.
+In the second year of Duke Xiang, the Rong besieged Quanqiu, (The heir apparent Shi Fu [defended the place].)
+Shi Fu attacked them but was taken captive by the Rong.
 After more than a year, Shi Fu returned.
 In spring of the seventh year, King You of Zhou, under Bao Si's influence, deposed the crown prince and made Bao Si's son the legitimate heir.
 He frequently humiliated the feudal lords, who rebelled against him.
 The western Rong and Dog Rong, together with Lord Shen, attacked Zhou and killed King You below Mount Li.
 Qin Xiang Gong led troops to rescue Zhou, fighting with great force and achieving merit.
 Zhou fled the Dog Rong invasion, moving east to Luo city.
 Xiang Gong escorted King Ping of Zhou with his troops.
 King Ping enfeoffed Xiang Gong as a feudal lord and granted him all lands west of Qi.
 He said: 'The Rong are unrighteous.
 They invaded and seized my lands at Qi and Feng.
 If Qin can attack and expel the Rong, then Qin may keep those lands.'
 He swore an oath with him and bestowed the title of enfeoffment.
 Xiang Gong thus began establishing his state.
 He exchanged envoys and conducted ritual visits with the other feudal lords.
 He used three sorrel colts, three yellow oxen, and three rams to sacrifice to the Supreme Lord at the western altar.
 In the twelfth year, he attacked the Rong and reached Qi, where he died.
 He sired Wen Gong.

 8